| Scope of Interviews -Key Points for Pending NIST Investigation

 more than the fire service can adequately reach with their aerial ladders.

 My daughter works on the 10th floor.
 That's 3 floors out of reach.
+The fire drill consisted of gathering in the building's

 lobby area of each floor.
 The building's management proceeded to explain